 Lossy compression

-Lossy compression is a type of compression where the original file can’t be perfectly reconstructed from the compressed version - some data is lost when we compress it.
+Lossy compression is a type of file-compression where the original file can’t be perfectly reconstructed from the compressed version - some data is lost when we compress it.
 This can lead to a loss in quality, and if we compress it too much, it can look really bad.

 In lossy compression, we cannot perfectly reconstruct the original file from the compressed version, as some data was lost during compression.